-If you’re having a bad day at work, been dumped or are generally feeling rubbish, this chocolate cake will make you feel better.
-I promise!
+If you’re having a bad day at work, been dumped or are generally feeling down in the dumps, this chocolate cake will make you feel better.
+I promise.
+Chocolate always makes everything better, right?

 - Water